billyyyyy3320/Billy/blog/_en/2019-7-21-json-server-with-multiple-files.md

 ```

 Now `/documents/query` will correspond to `/documents-query`.<br>
-If `/documents/query/something` is existed, it'll correspond to `/documents-query-something`.That's totally handle the folder structure.
+If `/documents/query/something` is existed, it'll correspond to `/documents-query-something`.
+That's totally handle the folder structure.

-Last modified：
+Last modified:

 ```JavaScript
 // _db.js